Larry Selinker’s interlanguage

 Let us now imagine Ai-li.
 Her grandparents were Chinese.
 She has always been for languages.
 She learned American along with Chinese, before she went to school.
 About ten years old, she started learning German and French.

 Ai-li is graduating from university now.
-She is writing a thesis about spatial reference in German and French — her two “second languages”, or her “third-second languages”?
+She is writing a thesis about word reference for space in German and French — her two “second languages”, or her “third-second languages”?
 Should American count as the second, German and French would make the third or fourth, but she has worked with all her languages, for some 14 years now.

 A primary language may become “the learner”.
 Learning German began to work better for me when I started referring to American English rather than Polish.
 Matters were the same when I learned French, so it is not about language groups or “families”.